 100G LR1 (400G Breakout)

 Assumes power cost of $0.18/kWh in US, €0.45/kWh in Europe.
 720 hours per month.
 All figures are approximate.
 Rising energy costs and datacenter awareness.

 With the simplified snapshot above, network operators are already rethinking how to leverage operating capital in the new paradigm of rising energy costs coupled with a predicted stagflationary economic environment.
 Depending on how many generations of hardware upgrades were skipped, possibly once with justified cost savings in the process, running a cost analysis for upgrading to the next generation of IT hardware (from switching to servers) may be a very eye opening experience.

 Is it time to consider improving your network performance, reduce overall power consumption, lower your datacenter footprint, and recruit the support of one partner to help implement the project from start to finish?

 For any questions or help regarding infrastructure solutions mentioned above, please contact us directly:

 US & Canada: firstname.lastname@example.org

 EMEA & APAC: email@example.com

-You want to talk to us?
+You want to talk to us about rising energy costs and datacenter awareness?
 Click here for more contact details.